Consensys/verax-documentation/README.md

 **For consumers of attestations:**

-Your dapp can now compose attestations from multiple sources, meaning you now longer have to choose between issuer A or issuer B.  You can be sure that users of dapp can prove they are not a bot without being tied to a specific provider.
+Your dapp can now compose attestations from multiple sources, meaning you no longer have to choose between issuer A or issuer B.  You can be sure that users of dapp can prove they are not a bot without being tied to a specific provider.
 You can start to discover what type of users are interacting with your dapp, and start incentivizing them to onboard with your dapp through issuing attestations yourself!

 **For reputation protocols:**

 Start leveraging linked data and shared ontologies to easily create rich and powerful semantic graphs in order to provide your users with valuable insights and information.
-Cut down hours of development of scraping data from disparate heterogenous sources and give your users fine-grained, nuanced and holistic reputation scores that have real meaning.
+Cut down hours of development of scraping data from disparate heterogeneous sources and give your users fine-grained, nuanced and holistic reputation scores that have real meaning.

 ***